weihsiu/secs/README.md

   def start(secs: Secs)(using world: World): Double => Unit = ???
 ```

-To start the whole thing, call `Secs.start()`. it takes a `Secs` you implemented and returns a function you can call with the elapsed time in milliseconds many times per second to get the animation going.
+To start the whole thing, call `Secs.start()`.
+It takes a `Secs` you implemented and returns a function you can call with the elapsed time in milliseconds many times per second to get the animation going.

 ## World
 You might see `World` required as a context parameter in some of the APIs.
 We won't be going into many details here.
 It is an implementation detail and should not be a concern for you as an API user.